quacksouls/bitburner/08/README.md

 1. Use the functionalities we acquire after destroying `BitNode-5: Artificial Intelligence`.
-In particular, we implement tasks that raise our Intelligence stat as well as use the Formulas API to optimize how we upgrade our Hacknet farm.
+In particular, we implement tasks that raise our Intelligence stat as well as use the Formulas API to optimize various aspects of the game.